seregazhuk/seregazhuk.github.io_old/_posts/2017-12-20-reactphp-http-middleware.md

 ## Attaching middleware to a server

-For better understanding middleware we can use a simple video streaming server from [one of the previous articles]({% post_url 2017-07-17-reatcphp-http-server %}).
+For better understanding middleware we can use a simple video streaming server from [one of the previous articles]({% post_url 2017-07-17-reatcphp-http-server %}){:target="_blank"}.
 Here is the source code for it:

 {% highlight php %}
 <?php